lsferreira934/React-Juros-Compostos/README.md

 ## Why?

-Project developed for application of techniques using reactJs class components.
+Project developed for application of techniques using reactJs Hooks and functional components.

 ## Demostration